-To an extent, we’ve been here before, with the X-Type, whose arrival in 2001 brought hope of the same thing.
-Ultimately, it failed and it has taken Jaguar a long time, and a new owner, before it has been prepared to climb back in the saddle. .
+But back when Jag's compact saloon was preparing to come to the fore, many inlcuding ourselves felt like: we’ve been here before, with the X-Type, whose arrival in 2001 brought hope of the same thing.
+Ultimately, it failed and took Jaguar a long time, and a new owner, before it has been prepared to climb back in the saddle.

-With the stakes high, Jaguar has bet the farm.
-There’s a new platform, an entirely new engine – diesel first, petrol later – an all-wheel drive system and even a new factory.
+With the stakes high, Jaguar bet the farm.
+There’s a new platform, an entirely new engine range, an all-wheel drive system and even a new factory.

-From launch, there will be five trim levels, four variants of four-cylinder motors and a petrol V6, priced from just shy of £30,000.
-To see how good it is we already put the XE S up against the BMW 340i on the roads around Munich, but now the XE faces its sternest test.
+From launch, there will be five trim levels, and six engine variants - mainly made up of four-cylinder Ingenium petrol and diesel units, priced from just over £28,000.
+To see how good it is we already put the XE up against its closest rivals in the shape of the BMW 3 Series and the Alfa Romeo Guilia on the rural roads of Wales, but now the XE faces its sternest test.